henry-oberholtzer/acidpattern/documentation/worklog.md

 To Do:
   - BUG: Sequencer continues playing when navigating to a new page.

-  - BUG: Sequencer sounds doubled up.
+Critical Features To Add:

+  - Pattern List
+    - Tiles
+    - Pagination
+  - Pattern Details
+    - Jammable version
+  - Users
+    - Public Profile
+    - Profile Photos
+  - User Profile List
+  - My Patterns
-  - ?
-Active index indicator on pattern info
+  - Active index indicator on pattern info

+- Voice303
+  - Adjust sound to be more inline with the 303
+  - Slide functionality
+  - Transpose functionality
+  - Fix 303 sound with Web Audio Modules (?)

   - Fix range thumb on chrome.
+  - Pattern to MIDI

+Later Features:
+  - Customizable color for your 303, saved to user profile using styled components theme.
+  - Add user date joined if needed.
+  - Add color option to patterns.

   - Test user profile
   - Test user login & user creating a pattern
   - Assign that method to an API endpoint (/midi)
-  -
-    - Add admin permissions
+    - Add admin permissions to users for frontend.
-  - Add user date joined if needed.
   - Write method to generate MIDI from a pattern.
-  - Add color option to patterns.